 Stoneham is a town in Oxford County with an excellent mountain climbing region.
-It is located near the New Hampshire Border in the White Mountain National Forest.
-Virginia Lake, in Stoneham, features the largest undeveloped lake in the White Mountain region, popular with fishermen, boaters and cross-country skiers, connected to extensive regional trail network.
+It is located near the New Hampshire border in the White Mountain National Forest.
+Stoneham's Virginia Lake is the largest undeveloped lake in the White Mountain region, popular with fishermen, boaters, and cross-country skiers, connected to extensive regional trail network.